Freeongoo/spring-examples/hibernate-many-to-many/readme.md

 Where `Book` and `Author` is owners of relations.

-it is important to understand that in this case, when each entity is the owner of the relationship, then to create a relation, it is enough to add collections to one of them.
+It is important to understand that in this case, when each entity is the owner of the relationship, then to create a relation, it is enough to add collections to one of them.
 If you try to add relations at once in two entities, an exception will be thrown.

+### Bidirectional mappedBy (with all cascade)

+`/src/main/java/hello/entity/bidirectional/withCascade`

+The good news is that exceptions will never be generated.
+Relations is induced only by the relation owner, but unlike from without cascade saves automatically depends not persistent object